openservicemesh/osm/DESIGN.md

   - what SMI Spec is
   - what Proxy or sidecar is

-> Note: As of this iteration of SMC we deliberately choose to leak the Mesh Specification implementation into the EndpointsProvider.
+> Note: As of this iteration of OSM we deliberately choose to leak the Mesh Specification implementation into the EndpointsProvider.
 The [Endpoints Providers](#3-endpoints-providers) are responsible for implementing a method to resolve an SMI-declared service to the provider's specific resource definition.
 For instance, when Azure EndpointProvider's `ListEndpointsForService` is invoked with some a service name